Inflammatory Breast Cancer (IBC)

 Inflammatory breast cancer (IBC) is unique and rare – and it can be fast growing and dangerous.
+IBC represents only 2-4% of all breast cancer cases in the United States, but due to its aggressive nature, it represents 10% of U.S. breast cancer deaths.
 Early and accurate diagnosis and personalized treatment by experts who specialize in IBC can make an important difference.

 At MD Anderson, we established the world's first inflammatory breast cancer clinic especially to treat women with IBC – both those who have been treated before and those who are newly diagnosed.
 We see some 100 cases of inflammatory breast cancer each year, more than any other center in the world.

 Our experts are highly skilled in diagnosing inflammatory breast cancer.
 Doctors from many disciplines work in teams to customize your treatment, and they use the most-advanced techniques and technology.

 Research Gives New Hope

 We're still learning about inflammatory breast cancer.
 Many recent studies show the best treatment often is based on each cancer's specific genetic and biological makeup.